This 3-ingredient chia pudding is creamy, satisfying and loaded with protein, fiber and omega-3s. It’s also vegan, gluten-free, paleo and keto.

 - Toppings of choice: fresh berries or other fruit, granola, nut butter, etc

-- Once the chia pudding mixture is well combined, let it sit for 5 minutes, give it another stir/shake to break up any clumps of chia seeds, cover and put the mixture in the fridge to “set” for 1-2 hours or overnight.
+- Give it time to set: Once the chia pudding mixture is well combined, let it sit for 5 minutes, give it another stir/shake to break up any clumps of chia seeds, cover and put the mixture in the fridge to “set” for 1-2 hours or overnight.
 The chia pudding should be nice and thick, not liquidy.
 If it’s not thick enough, just add more chia seeds (about 1 Tablespoon), stir and refrigerate for another 30 minutes or so.

 - You can also prep you pudding the night before and let it sit in the fridge overnight if that’s easier.
 When ready to serve top the pudding with berries and enjoy.

-- Chia pudding can be stored for up to 5-7 days in an airtight container in the refrigerator.
+- How to store: Chia pudding can be stored for up to 5-7 days in an airtight container in the refrigerator.